Police arrest Air France staff after Oct. 5 scuffles

-The arrests came a week after the world’s media broadcast footage of an Air France human resources manager, his shirt ripped off, but tie still around his neck, scaling a fence to escape angry workers.
-A second manager had his shirt ripped down the back and a security guard was left unconscious for several hours after the melee.
+The arrests came a week after the world’s media broadcast footage of a Air France human resources manager, his shirt ripped off but tie still around his neck, scaled a fence to escape the angry workers.
+A second manager had his shirt ripped down the back.

-Police and judicial sources said five Air France staff, all members of the CGT labor union, were arrested at their homes in the Paris region and would be held in custody in the capital.
+Police and judicial sources said five Air France staff, all members of the hardline CGT labour union, were arrested at their homes in the Paris region and would be placed in custody in the capital.

-A sixth person was placed in custody later in the day, the CGT union said in a statement in which it accused Prime Minister Manuel Valls, who condemned the violence, of helping the airline management undermine union activism.

 The incident took place on Oct.
 5 at Air France’s offices in the Charles de Gaulle airport zone north of Paris, where human resources head Xavier Broseta and long-haul service executive Pierre Plissonnier were attending a works council meeting.